Zipcoder/reveal-slides.tcus/md/intro-to-oop-design-patterns-creational.md

 -
 -
 ### Singleton Pattern
-* Problem:
-	* Ensure a class only has one instance and provide a global access point to it.
+* Problem - Ensure a class only has one instance and provide a global access point to it.

 -
 ### Brief Example